UnitTestBot/jacodb/jacodb-ets/ts-frontend/README.md

 (see `../src/main/kotlin/org/jacodb/ets/dto/`):

-- every file gets a `%dflt` class; loose top-level statements form its `%dflt` method; free functions become its methods;
+- every file gets a `%dflt` class; loose top-level statements form its `%dflt` method; free functions become its methods; module variables are static fields of this class so every method observes the same storage;
 - method prologue: `param_i := ParameterRef(i)` per parameter, then
   `this := ThisRef`;
-- classes get synthesized `%instInit`/`%statInit` initializers; base constructors call `%instInit` before their body, while derived constructors call `super` first and initialize fields immediately afterwards; every constructor returns `this` (a forwarding default constructor is synthesized when absent);
+- classes get synthesized `%instInit`/`%statInit` initializers; base constructors call `%instInit` before their body, while derived constructors call `super` first, initialize parameter properties, and then call `%instInit`;
+  `%statInit` preserves source order across static fields and blocks; every constructor returns `this` (a forwarding default constructor is synthesized when absent);
 - basic blocks are listed with `id == index`, entry block is `0`; a block